phegde494/phegde494.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 ![Me](../assets/SeniorPicture.png)

-# I'm a software engineer and entrepreneur hoping to make a large-scale impact in the world.
-I create and deploy streamlined code to solve problems of any kind.
+## I am a software engineer and entrepreneur hoping to make a large-scale impact in the world.

+## I create and deploy streamlined code to solve problems of any kind.